 Is there a best age for learning guitar?
 We asked guitar teacher Linda L., who has taught young children, teens, adults, and seniors for her take…

-My opinion on the best age at which to start learning guitar has evolved over the years.
+My opinion on the best age to learn guitar has evolved over the years.

 I started teaching myself to play the guitar at the age of 14.
 The book that I used to teach myself featured photos of a 7-year-old girl demonstrating how each chord was to be played.
 The author of the book told the readers that he had this young student of his demonstrate the fingerings so that no teen or adult learning from this book could think that their hands were too small to play a full-sized guitar.
 I was left with the impression that 7 is a good age at which to start learning to play the guitar.